ShreeyashGhodke/Walmart-Sales-Forecasting/README.md

 Inference -

-1.It suggests that weekend sales are higher when tempreture is moderate i.e between range of 40F-80F.
+1. It suggests that weekend sales are higher when tempreture is moderate i.e between range of 40F-80F.

 Weather

 Inference -

-1.It is evident that weekend sales are higher when weather is 'Mild' and 'Warm' i.e suitable to outdoor activities.
+1. It is evident that weekend sales are higher when weather is 'Mild' and 'Warm' i.e suitable to outdoor activities.

-2.Extreme 'Cold' and 'Hot' weather is affecting sales negatively.
+2. Extreme 'Cold' and 'Hot' weather is affecting sales negatively.

 **3. Economy Based**